H-Rakibul/Tableau-Tutorial-Project-2/README.md

 ## What's Inside This Treasure Chest? 📦

-- **Dashboard Snapshot:** The image above gives you a bird's-eye view of our Southern sales analysis.
+- Dashboard Snapshot: The image above gives you a bird's-eye view of our Southern sales analysis.
-- **[Tableau Workbook (.twb/.twbx)]:** The interactive Tableau workbook, allowing you to explore the data firsthand.
+- Tableau Workbook (.twb/.twbx): The interactive Tableau workbook, allowing you to explore the data firsthand.
-- **[Data Source (CSV/Excel)]:** The dataset fueling our analysis, enabling you to recreate and expand upon our findings.
+- Data Source (CSV/Excel): The dataset fueling our analysis, enabling you to recreate and expand upon our findings.
-- **This README.md:** Your trusty guide to navigating this data-driven journey.
+- This is the README.md: Your trusty guide to navigating this data-driven journey.

 ## Unpacking the Visual Narrative 🗺️📈